 (Robinson, 2012, p.
 18)

-If you’re curious about acceptable tiers of feeding throughout the different stages of plant growth, consult the guide below for a general program (Robinson, 2012, p.
+If you’re curious about acceptable tiers of feeding throughout the different stages of plant nutrition and growth, consult the guide below for a general program (Robinson, 2012, p.
 18).

 • Cuttings – 300 PPM